Gifts Mothers DayMothers DayDay for MothersFor Mothers Day

 • The first step towards selecting the food for Mother's Day party would be to have an assortment of your mom’s favorite dishes.

 • Keep the food finger-friendly.
 Unless it's a sit-down dinner, finger foods are the best choice.
+Food when well presented fills half stomach then and there, so instead of serving monotonously decorate food table with crockery.

 • To make sure that the party does not get boring, make the food interactive.
 Style the menu in such a way that it gives your guests a built-in conversation starter right from the beginning of the party.
 Foods such as tacos or summer rolls would be the ideal choice.